itsjunetime/smserver/README.md

 - Easy switching between Light, Dark, and Nord themes
 - Typing indicators when you or other party starts composing
 - Information on web interface about battery level and charging state

+### Dislaimer
+$\qquad$ Reminder that software this comes with **no warranty** and is provided **as is**.
+Although I do my best to prevent it from harming your device (feel free to contact me if you would like details on how I do this), I cannot ensure that it will do no harm, and I cannot be held liable if such damage occurs.

 ### Caveats
 - One must run this on a jailbroken iPhone.
 It will crash on a non-jailbroken phone.